 Tallahassee’s Deep Roots

 The history of Tallahassee spans centuries and it shows.
-Everywhere in the capital city evidence is present of the town’s spectacular and colorful history.
+Everywhere in the capital city, the evidence is present of the town’s spectacular and colorful history.
 From the antebellum homes dotting the city, the Victorian homes nestled along the avenues downtown, to the Spanish mission and the multiple mound sites left behind by the area’s earliest people, the town visibly reflects its long and unique history.

 Tallahassee’s Historical Sites